AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 *(Psst!
 You can also try this out live on my blog!)*

-Note that this tutorial is going to be bare bones—I'm not going to introduce any CSS or irrelevant HTML.
-I'm just going to show you how to get this thing working at a functional level—once that's taken care of, you can throw in any styling or other elements you want.
+Note that this tutorial is going to be bare bones—I'm not going to introduce any irrelevant CSS or HTML.
+I'm just going to show you how to get this thing working at a functional level.
+Once that's taken care of, you can throw in any extra styling or elements that you want.

 ## Copy-to-Clipboard Button in Jekyll with Liquid and JavaScript